a little about

 Sarah Ann Jimenez, Phd, LCSW

-If you feel like this may match some of your experiences I would be happy to talk to you.
+If you feel like you may work together well with Sarah; She is happy to talk to you.